Notes on Snap‑and‑Chat

 This document considers specifics of the Snap‑and‑Chat construction proposed in [NTT2020] (arXiv version).

-I am trying to be precise in this note about use of the terms "Ebb‑and‑Flow", which is the security model and goal introduced in [NTT2020], vs "Snap‑and‑Chat", which is the construction proposed in the same paper to achieve that goal.
-There could be other ways to design an Ebb‑and‑Flow protocol that don't run into the difficulties described in this section (or that run into different difficulties).
+We are trying to be precise in this document about use of the terms “Ebb‑and‑Flow”, which is the security model and goal introduced in [NTT2020], vs “Snap‑and‑Chat”, which is the construction proposed in the same paper to achieve that goal.
+There are other ways to design an Ebb‑and‑Flow protocol that don’t run into the difficulties described in this section (or that run into different difficulties).

 Effect on consensus